OwaisUghratdar/Todo_List_Application/README.md

 Updates: Working on adding new functionalities such as a "Sort By" toggle button that allows you to sort by newest or oldest todos

+To view this app and try it out click on this link: https://todo-app-cp-da580.web.app/